Azure/azurehpc/experimental/cc_slurm_nhc/readme.md

 * Check NCCL allreduce IB loopback bandwidth performance
 * Check for IB link flapping
 * Check for GPU clock throttling
+* Check if should drop CPU cached memory

 Will continue to add additional tests.